Michael-Moulana/NQueens-Genetic-Algorithm/README.md

 - You can fine-tune the genetic algorithm by modifying parameters in the components to better suit your specific problem size and requirements.

 ## Components
-The **Genetic Algorithm for N-Queens Problem Solver** comprises the following core components:
+The **NQueens-Genetic-Algorithm** comprises the following core components:

 - **RouletteWheelSelection**: Implements roulette wheel selection for choosing chromosomes based on their fitness, with built-in selective pressure control.